Have you recently arrived in France? Make life easier in your new home by downloading these top 10 must-have French apps.

 Citymapper is a public transit app operating in Paris, Lyon, and just across the border in Monaco.
 It allows you to plan your route using all possible modes of transport, from walking and cycling to metro trains and carshares.
 The app will also keep track of all your personal transit activity, letting you see how much money you save and how far you’ve traveled.

 - SNCF – French national railway operator’s app for tickets and information

 - RATP – everything you need to know about travel in Paris from the state-owned operator

-If you’ve just arrived in France, one of the first things you’ll need to do is set up a bank account.
+If you’ve just arrived in France, one of the first things you’ll need to do is set up a French bank account.
 Not only will this make your everyday life that little bit easier, but you’ll also feel more settled without having to worry about overseas transaction fees.
 Whether you’re treating your family to a meal out or have a relaxing glass of wine with colleagues on a sun-drenched terrace, having a bank account can make your life in France run smoothly.

 N26 is a mobile bank operating in France that lets you apply for an account in minutes from your own phone.
 The app offers a range of banking options, including a free current account, credit cards, instant payments, and more.
 You’ll also find the latest mobile payment options included in the app, including Apple Pay and Google Pay.

 Other must-have French financial apps:

 - bunq – mobile bank letting you pay, move money, and save easily

 - TransferWise – transfer money internationally with ease from your phone